Deatho0ne/IdleChampScripts/README.md

 - Basic Formation I run in a None Patron that does not use ults.

-  - This is saved to formation slot 1/Q and can be changed
+  - This is formation is saved to formation save slot (1 or Q) and can be changed

     - I use Binwin in this image, he is 100% not needed, but is in the script